outputinc/bot-icons/README.md

-# zapier-docs
+# bot-icons
-Documentation and assets for Output Zapier automations
+Just a place for some icons and thumbnails